Google CEO cheers on 15-year-old's invention

 15-year-old Advay Ramesh from India is having quite a week.

-To start, Google (GOOGL, Tech30) CEO Sundar Pichai highlighted in an article published in the The Economic Times the teen's invention for keeping fisherman safe at sea.
+To start, Google (GOOGL, Tech30) CEO Sundar Pichai highlighted the teen's invention for keeping fisherman safe at sea in an article published in the The Economic Times.
 Ramesh then met his idol face-to-face to discuss it.

 "I was very happy to talk to him about it," said Ramesh, who shares a hometown (Chennai) with Pichai.